apeskinian/p5_treasures_untold/README.md

     Clicking on the green plus icon in the FAQ Topics table displays the new topic prompt.
 The user can enter the name of the new topic here.

-    The user can then save the new topic by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the new topic by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Topic Creation | Desktop Topic Creation |
     | :---: | :---: |